A college student in Utah killed his girlfriend with heroin to ‘relieve her from suffering,’ police say

 In recent years, several women at the university have died following violent encounters with intimate partners, the Salt Lake Tribune reported.
 In January 2019, Sarah Hawley was doing her medical residency at the university when her boyfriend shot her and then turned the gun on himself, according to police.
 Lauren McCluskey, a student-athlete on the university’s track team, was killed in front of her dorm in October 2018, allegedly by a man she had briefly dated, the Tribune reported.

-In January, Wang was charged with assault for hitting his girlfriend during an argument at another hotel, giving her what paramedics described as a “goose egg” on her head, according to a probable-cause affidavit in that case.
+In January, Wang was charged with assault for hitting his girlfriend during an argument at another hotel, giving her what paramedics described as a “goose egg” on her head, according to a probable cause affidavit in that case.
 He was released from jail to await trial after being deemed low risk of committing a violent crime, according to court documents.

 The most recent arrest affidavit for Wang shows how officers were able to find the pair Friday.
 After being notified of the email, the University of Utah police traced the 19-year-old student’s phone to a Quality Inn about a 10-minute drive west of campus.
 With the Salt Lake City Police Department’s assistance, university officers conducted a welfare check at a room Wang had rented, according to the affidavit.